Search

 Back to top

 Tendons do not stretch when pulled.
 They are rope-like structures made of strong, smooth, shiny fibres.
-Strong forces or sudden impacts, however, can eventually tear their fibers apart in much the same way a rope becomes frayed.
-This type of injury is called a strain, and usually results in formation of scar tissue.
+Strong forces or sudden impacts, however, can eventually tear their fibres apart in much the same way a rope becomes frayed.
+This type of injury is called a strain and usually results in the formation of scar tissue.
 Over time, strained tendons become thickened, bumpy, and irregular.
 Without rest and time for the tissue to heal, strained tendons can become permanently weakened.

 What are the risk factors for tennis elbow?